-To give an idea of the behaviour of fringe phase for binary star systems, Figure 5-14 represents the phases as a function of the baseline in the mask.
+To give an idea of the behaviour of fringe phase for binary star systems, Figure 5-13 represents the phases as a function of the baseline in the mask.
 This series of plots was drawn for binary systems with 3 different flux ratios, and 3 different angular separations (for a grid of 9 plots).
 The maximum baseline available with a mask is 8m, while the minimum is the smallest distance between two holes (e.g. 1.17m for the BB_9Holes mask).
 As can be seen, the dynamic range of the instrument for faint companions will be directly proportional to the precision with which the phases are measured.
-To achieve a dynamic range of 100, we need phase knowledge to be around 0.01 degree.
+To achieve a dynamic range of 100, we need phases with a precision of one degree.
+To achieve a dynamic range of 10 000, we need phase knowledge to be around 0.01 degree.